nicks-crumpets/Notion-year-widget/README.md

 For hosting the webpage that will be paid for by me personally, or any donations I may receive.

+**Why did you make this?**
+Because I was looking for a simple notion year widget and all of them had watermarks or were paid, and it seemed rather a simple thing to have to pay for, so why not make an open source version! (plus watermarks are painful to see)

 Any pull requests are encouraged, if you think you could improve something about it big or small, then go ahead and do so!